volab/IoT_EPS/_1_userDoc/source/softDev.rst

  - change name of the file to config4.json                                                  DONE

 To be added 09/05/2019
- - IP add in soft AP mode to display it (what the utility ? to configure it)                ADDED
+ - IP add in soft AP mode to display it (what the utility ? to configure it)                DONE
- - mac add to display it                                                                    ADDED
+ - mac add to display it                                                                    DONE
- - add ip in mode Station : to configure it if we are not in DHCP mode                      ADDED
+ - add ip in mode Station : to configure it if we are not in DHCP mode                      DONE
- - DHCP_mode : On or OFF                                                                    ADDED
+ - DHCP_mode : On or OFF                                                                    DONE
+ - gateway add                                                                              DONE

 ====================================
-Penser à:
+Remember
 ====================================

-#. regarder javascript http request pour faire du DELETE
+#. see javascript http request to perform DELETE: obsolete

 ====================================
 First boot configuration